-A Healthy Weight Loss Program Approach to Avoid the Pitfalls!
+Women’s Weight Loss Program Approach – Avoiding the Pitfalls

 Summer — there’s no better time to start a physical activity program!
 For those of us who live in colder climes, summer’s warm weather offers a wealth of opportunities for being physically active, or for varying our regular physical activity routine.
 For those of us who have been putting off getting going with a physical activity program, we couldn’t ask for a more inviting environment!
 And while some of us may feel tired and think we can’t add another thing to our busy routines, moving our bodies regularly surprisingly helps us feel invigorated and gives us more energy.